Shasta Revolutionizes Animation: Supports Core Animation Archives and More

 FAQ

-Q: What is Shasta used for?
+Q: What is Shasta and how does it benefit animation?

-Q: How does Shasta improve animation workflows?
+Q: How does Shasta compare to traditional animation tools like Adobe After Effects?

 Leave a Comment